-Going through the adapter is definitely a slower upload but is a fallback if you can’t plug directly into your Veo and should allow you to get some footage uploaded and clear up some space on your camera.
+Going through the bridge is definitely a slower upload but is a fallback if you can’t plug directly into your Veo and should allow you to get some footage uploaded and clear up some space on your camera.
 Even if you can only upload 1 game a night that creates some space and it lets Veo process the game so you don’t have to wait for all of them to upload and process once you get home.

 Make sure before you go to sleep you check the status of the upload on the camera and see that it’s working .
 You’ll have to turn off the sleep mode on your laptop and make sure both your laptop and your video are plugged into power so neither dies in the middle of the night.

 We’ve had good luck with this wi-fi bridge – Here is a video to show how it works – https://www.youtube.com/watch?v=xANkuhDtksQ

 - Use the login info on side of device to access the device via your web browser

 - Enter the wi-fi connection information in the browser

 - Plug an Ethernet cable from the device into your Veo

 We’ve used this device at a soccer complex with public WiFi and on our own home WiFi.
 We haven’t had a chance to test it yet in a hotel with a challenge page.

 The speed of the upload depends on the speed of the WiFi network but we were able to upload Veo footage using this device.